 8. Paula’s Choice Resist Skin Revealing Body Lotion 10% AHA

 This creamy body lotion is a lightweight product with 10% AHA, which makes it a leave-on exfoliant suitable for all skin types.
 It is especially suited to improve rough, dry and closed skin pores found on the arms and legs.
 Its major ingredients are water, Alpha Hydroxy Acid, glycerin, dimethicone, shea butter, and butylene glycol.
 One of the best body lotions for every skin type, this product retails through Nordstrom.

 9. Alpha Skincare Renewal Body Lotion 12% Glycolic AHA

 With a 12% presence of AHA, this hydrating renewal body lotion is suitable for all skin types to help renew the skin you were born with.
-Alpha Skincare formulated this as an anti-aging treatment for dry skins for getting rid of dry and dead skin cells, thereby providing a soft, supple, youthful, and even skin tone.
+Alpha Skincare formulated this as an anti-aging treatment for dry skin for getting rid of dry and dead skin cells, thereby providing a soft, supple, youthful, and even skin tone.
 The key ingredients used are alpha hydroxy acids and dimethicone.
 Get this one from Dermstore!

 10. Peter Thomas Roth Mega-Rich Body Lotion